How We're Spending

 |CDC Prevention and Public Health Fund||$0.0||$0.0||$0.0|

 NOTES: (1) Data are rounded and adjusted to reflect across-the-board rescissions to discretionary programs as required by appropriations bills in some years and some data are still considered preliminary.
-FY 2014 represents the President’s budget request only and not final, enacted amounts.
-FY 2013 funding was recently finalized in H.R.
-933, which includes across the board rescissions, as well as mandated sequestration as part of the Budget Control Act (BCA) of 2011, to be applied equally at the program, project, and activity level within each budget account.
-However, final FY 2013 estimates are not yet available.
+FY 2015 represents the President’s budget request only and not final, enacted amounts.
 (2) Ryan White totals include $25 million for Special Projects of National Significance (SPNS) in each fiscal year.
-(3) In FY 2012, the President announced the availability of an additional $15 million for Ryan White Part C grantees, $10 million of which will be provided from other HHS activities via the HHS Secretary’s transfer authority, and is counted in the Ryan White total for FY 2012 above, and $5 million of which will be provided from the federal health center program budget and is counted in “other domestic discretionary” funding; (4) ADAP funding in FY 2010 includes $25 million in emergency funds provided as new competitive, grant funding to address ADAP waiting lists and cost containment measures.
-In FY 2011, the ADAP total of $885 million includes $40 million to address ADAP waiting lists and cost containment measures, of which $25 million was provided to those states that had received emergency funding in 2010 and $15 million was provided as new, competitive grant funding.
-In FY 2012, the ADAP total of $933.3 includes $75 million to address ADAP waiting lists and cost containment measures, of which $40 million will be provided to those states that had received emergency funding in 2011 and $35 million will be provided as new, competitive grant funding.
-(5) FY 2012 and FY 2014 funding levels at CDC include redistributed Business Services Support (BSS) funding to each CDC programmatic budget line and are therefore not directly comparable to prior year levels.
-(6) The NIH does not define HIV research as “domestic” given its broad application.
+(3) FY 2014 funding levels at CDC include redistributed Business Services Support (BSS) funding to each CDC programmatic budget line and are therefore not directly comparable to prior year levels.
+(4) The NIH does not define HIV research as “domestic” given its broad application.
 However, for purposes of this analysis, all HIV research funding not designated as “global” was considered to be domestic research.
-(7) “Other domestic funding” includes amounts at: DHHS Office of the Secretary; Health Resources and Services Administration; Food and Drug Administration; Indian Health Service; Agency for Healthcare Research and Quality; and the Departments of Defense, Justice, and Labor.
+(5) “Other domestic funding” includes amounts at: DHHS Office of the Secretary; Health Resources and Services Administration; Food and Drug Administration; Indian Health Service; Agency for Healthcare Research and Quality; and the Departments of Defense, Justice, and Labor.

-- Increases funding for HIV/AIDS prevention and service integration.
+- Increasing funding for HIV/AIDS prevention and service integration.

-- Supports research at the National Institutes of Health (NIH).
+- Supporting research at the National Institutes of Health (NIH).

-- Increases support for veterans living with HIV/AIDS.
+- Increasing support for our veterans living with HIV/AIDS.

-Read more about the Fiscal Year 2014 budget’s HIV/AIDS elements in this fact sheet from the White House: Strengthening the Economy for Those Living With HIV/AIDS and Fighting the HIV/AIDS Epidemic.
+Read more about the Fiscal Year 2016 budget’s HIV/AIDS elements in this fact sheet from the White House: Middle Class Economics: Enhancing the Lives of Americans Living With HIV/AIDS and Fighting the HIV/AIDS Epidemic.